PAGE TOP

 The Company has adopted a performance-based evaluation system that ties compensation to business results.
 The Company has identified construction orders received (an indicator of future net sales), operating income (an indicator of current profitability), and share price (an indicator of corporate value) as objective evaluation factors.
 Decisions also reflect qualitative evaluations of personal performance.

-2. Matters related to Operations, Audit/Supervision, Appointments, Compensation Decisions and Other Functions (Overview of Current Corporate Governance System)
+2.Items related to Operations, Audit/Supervision, Appointments, Compensation Decisions and Other Functions (Overview of Current Corporate Governance System)

 (1)Status of Execution of Duties

-As a rule, external directors regularly attend board of director meetings held twice monthly.
-In addition, external directors actively participate in important internal company meetings, including executive officer meetings, offering their opinions and advice from an independent perspective, participating in decisions regarding important management matters, and meeting their supervisory responsibilities over Company business.
+As a rule, External Members of the Board regularly attend board of director meetings held twice monthly.
+In addition,External Members of the Board actively participate in important internal company meetings, including Executive Officer meetings, offering their opinions and advice from an independent perspective, participating in decisions regarding important management issues, and meeting their supervisory responsibilities over Company business.

 (3)Audit Status

--Status of Corporate Auditor Audits, Internal Audits
+-Status of Audit & Supervisory Board Audits, Internal Audits

 (2)The General Audit Department reports directly to the president of the Company, coordinating internal audits with the Audit Committee, auditing the state of operations in individual Company departments and group companies.